pangiann/CTF_challenges/echo_back/README.md

 > # Introduction
-In this write-up we;re gonna perform a format string attack.
+In this write-up we're gonna perform a format string attack.
 This is the second time we are doing this (a bit more complex), so go check the first one [here](https://github.com/giannoulispanagiotis/picoCTF-2018-wiretup/tree/master/authenticate).

-////